Browse by Medical Category

 The clinical load is intense, so laboratory investigative work by residents is not possible during the cardio-thoracic residency.
 However, members of the resident staff frequently carry on limited projects in clinical investigation, usually in conjunction with members of the visiting staff.
 No specific time is either set aside or available out of the residency to do research alone.

 Basic science instruction is primarily derived while in the course of the surgical house officers' regular duties.
 Pathologic material is routinely reviewed at cardiac and thoracic surgical morbidity and mortality rounds.
 Numerous special conferences are also designed primarily for the instruction of cardiac and thoracic house officers.
 In addition, conferences in cardiology, pulmonary medicine, and anesthesia are open to cardiac and thoracic surgical residents.

-Chief, General Thoracic Surgery
+Thoracic Surgery Residency Program

 Massachusetts General Hospital